ethereum/remix-project/docs/static_analysis.md

 By default, all modules are selected for analysis and a new analysis is performed at each compilation.

-One can select the modules under which contract should be analyzed and can run the analysis again for last compiled contract by clicking on `Run`.
+One can select/deselect the modules under which contract should be analyzed and can run the analysis again for last compiled contract by clicking on `Run`.

 If you don't want to run analysis each time you compile a contract, just uncheck the checkbox near to `Auto run`.

 Analysis Modules
 -----------------
+Currently, with Remix IDE v0.10.1, there are 21 analysis modules listed under 4 categories.
+Categories are: `Security`, `Gas & Economy`, `ERC` & `Miscellaneous`.

-Here is the list of analyzers:
+Here is the list of modules under each category:

-Security:
+### Category: Security
 -   Transaction origin: Warns if tx.origin is used
 -   Check effects: Avoid potential reentrancy bugs
 -   Inline assembly: Use of Inline Assembly